openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getResultSize(deviceId: string, query: Query, callback: AsyncCallback&lt;number&gt;): void;

-Obtains the number of results that matches the specified **Query** object for a device.
+Obtains the number of results that matches the specified device ID and **Query** object.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.DistributedKVStore